A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Generalization

 \subsection{Performance}

-Two aspects determine the performance of DNN-MG: the initial cost of the training and the later savings achievable during hybrid simulations.
+Two aspects determine the performance of DNN-MG, the initial cost of the training and the later savings achievable during hybrid simulations.
 For the latter, a theoretical justification for DNN-MG was already given in~\cite{MargenbergRichter2020,Margenberg2024} based on the reduction in required floating point operations.
 In practice, an important advantage of DNN-MG is that it enables the effective utilization of GPUs.
 Of course, one can also port the numerical solver itself to GPU as was done for Gascoigne 3D, the library also used in this work, in~\cite{Liebchen2024}.
 However, the implementation can be challenging and not every algorithm is suitable for a GPU implementation.
 Sparse solvers generally achieve a low device utilization as they are heavily bandwidth limited.
 Deep neural networks, on the other hand, can take full advantage of the available compute, both because of the algorithms used and because modern GPUs are designed for deep learning.
+Since the number of unknowns grows geometrically across multigrid levels, the two finest levels handled by the neural network account for the vast majority of all degrees of freedom — 75\% in 2D and over 90\% in 3D — making the neural network correction the computationally dominant component of DNN-MG.
+For two jump levels ($J=2$), more than $90\%$ of the unknowns in 2D and about $98\%$ in 3D are neural network contributions.

 Since the focus of this work is not on performance, both simulation speed and training were only tuned to an acceptable level to conduct the experiments.
 Further optimizations are likely possible.
 For example, the Newton-Krylov geometric multigrid method we use may not be the most efficient in practice~\cite{ahmedAssessmentSolversSaddle2018}, but DNN-MG could be used even with single level solvers.